Aryan-710/Movie_Recommender/README.md

 ## Features

-- 🔍 **Content-Based Filtering** using movie metadata
+-  **Content-Based Filtering** using movie metadata
-- 📊 Utilizes cosine similarity on textual features
+-  Utilizes cosine similarity on textual features
-- 🎥 Input a movie title and get similar movies in return
+-  Input a movie title and get similar movies in return
-- 🛠️ Built with Python and Pandas
+-  Built with Python and Pandas
-- 💡 Simple and beginner-friendly implementation
+-  Simple and beginner-friendly implementation

 ---

-## 📁 Folder Structure
+## Folder Structure

+movie_recommender/
+├── app.py                ← Your main Streamlit app
+├── requirements.txt      ← Dependency list for Streamlit/Cloud
+├── movie_dict.pkl        ← Movie metadata (must be local or remote)